-- National Native HIV/AIDS Awareness Day (NNHAAD) is held on the first day of Spring each year. - This day was selected by the Native community, nationally, via survey.
-It was believed that this day best exemplified the ceremonies that occurred on the Spring Equinox for all Native groups (American Indian, Alaska Native, and Native Hawaiian). - groups (American Indian, Alaska Native, and Native Hawaiian). - It was initiated in 2007 and since that time, has been successful in promoting and educating Native people about HIV and AIDS. - On this day, we encourage all Native communities to plan events to promote HIV testing and continue educating on HIV/AIDS.
-It is also a day to honor those who are infected and affected by the disease, as well as to honor those who have passed as a result of AIDS-related complications.
+ABOUT NNHAAD National Native HIV/AIDS Awareness Day (NNHAAD) is held on the first day of Spring.
+This day was selected by the Native community, nationally, via survey.
+It was believed that this day best exemplified the ceremonies that occurred on the Spring Equinox for all Native groups (American Indian, Alaska Native, and Native Hawaiian).
+It was initiated in 2007 and since that time, has been successful in promoting and educating Native people about HIV and AIDS.
+On this day, we encourage all Native communities to plan events to promote HIV testing and continue education of HIV and AIDS.
+It is also a day to honor those who are living with and affected by the disease, as well as to honor those who have passed as a result of AIDS related complications.